 Full page images from 270 newspapers published in 36 states, including rare and historically significant 19th-century titles that are full-text searchable.
 Individual pages or entire issues can be downloaded as PDFs.
 This archival collection offers insights into African-American history, culture, daily life, and attitudes and like many newspapers, provides articles on all subject areas

 Newspaper Archive provides page-image archives of newspapers is especially strong in coverage of suburban, small-city, and rural newspapers, with coverage extending from the colonial era to the present in some cases.

-Cross-search these ProQuest Historical Newspapers from this main link or select one at a time.
+Cross-search US ProQuest Historical Newspapers from the main link above or search one at a time.
 Each paper is available cover-to-cover, with full-page and article images in downloadable PDF format.
-Search options include front pages, articles, editorials, photos, advertisements, wedding and engagement announcements, cartoons, birth and death announcements, reviews, and more.
-Some papers add content annually behind a "rolling wall" several years before the present.
-See the library's journal finder for later content -- typically without illustrations or ads; remember that newspapers merge and/or change names,
+You can focus searches on portions of the paper, such as front pages, articles, editorials, photos, advertisements, wedding and engagement announcements, cartoons, birth and death announcements, reviews, and more.
+See the library's journal title finder for later content -- typically without illustrations or ads -- and remember that newspapers merge and/or change names.

 Free, searchable facsimiles of US newspapers published 1836-1922 and scanned from historic newspaper collections in each state.
 Search options are not as refined as commercial newspaper archives from Readex, ProQuest, or Gale.